rdlindeboom95/PortfolioKB74/README.md

 | *Supervised Learning with scikit - learn* | 1, 2, 3, 4 | VOLTOOID |

 ## **Coursera**
-Coursera (coursera.org) provides free online courses of the prestigious universities from around the globe.
-During the minor ADS, a selection of exercises from the course 'Machine Learning' of Stanford University were required to be completed.
-Below you may find my progress.

 | Chapter | Week | Status | Link |
 | --- | --- | --- | --- |